glpi-project/docdev/source/devapi/database/dbiterator.rst

 .. warning::

-   Keep in mind that deduplicate a UNION query may have a huge cost on database server.
+   Keep in mind that deduplicating a UNION query may have a huge cost on database server.

-   Most of the time, you can issue a ``UNION ALL`` and dedup in the code.
+   Most of the time, you can issue a ``UNION ALL`` and deduplicate the results in the code.

 Counting
 ^^^^^^^^